Grace Beverly Jones (born 19 May 1948 in Spanish Town, Jamaica) is a Jamaican-American fashion icon, singer and actress.

 She has sung in various musical genres (disco, reggae, funk, pop, post-punk... and even Chanson), frequently collaborating with both the graphic designer Jean-Paul Goude and the reggae/dub band Sly & Robbie.
 Later performers like Lady Gaga were heavily influenced by the works that resulted of these collaborations.

-Works with pages on TV Tropes:
+Film appearances on TV Tropes:

 - Conan the Destroyer (1984) as Zula